pawansokhal/health-monitoring/README.md

 **Run the seed script:**
-After installing dependencies and setting up the environment, you can seed the database by running:
+After installing dependencies and setting up the environment, you can seed the database by running below commnds: It will insert admin and doctor role.
 ```bash
 node seed.js
 ```